singularityhub/sregistry-cli/docs/getting-started/developers.md

 ```
 from sregistry.main import Client
-# Database: /home/vanessa/.singularity/sregistry.db
+# [client|hub] [database|/home/vanessa/.singularity/sregistry.db]
 ```

-In the above, also note that it has initialized our default database.
+It tells us above the active client is Singularity Hub (hub) and the database path is in our singularity cache.
 Now, any operations that we do via the sregistry tool will update our database.

 ## Commands
 The following commands are provided with the client for all endpoints, as they pertain to